Problems We Found In Riverside, California Drinking WaterRSS

 Disinfection Byproducts (DBPs) In Riverside Drinking Water

 DBPs are halogenated emerging contaminants that occur when chlorine-based disinfectants are added to the water supply and then combine with naturally-occurring organic matter.
 Although these chemicals are not yet well-regulated, EPA has stated that they have been linked to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-Riverside’s tap water has recently had high levels of DBPs, with an average of 100 ppb.

 Use Of Chlorine In Riverside Tap Water

 As is common practice in the United States, Riverside adds chlorine to its water to protect consumers against waterborne illness.
 While not considered harmful per se, many people find that removing chlorine from their drinking water greatly improves the overall taste and odor.
-When your tap water is filtered, we expect that you will notice an immediate improvement in taste.
+When Riverside's water is filtered, we expect that you will notice an immediate improvement in taste.

 Still Have Questions About Riverside's Tap Water?

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each city’s water.
 The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for Riverside tap water, but all of our water filters provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, heavy metals [including lead], pharmaceuticals, solvents, pesticides, mercury).

 If you’re interested in learning more about water filters that have been optimized for Riverside tap water, feel free to visit www.hydroviv.com, reach out by email ([email protected]) or through our live chat.
 We also frequently post water-related news on Twitter or Facebook.

 Please Share This Riverside Water Quality Article On Social Media With Anyone You Think Would Benefit From The Information!